 Bias: When this parameter is too small, self shadowing occurs.
 When too large, shadows separate from the casters.
 Tweak to what works best for you.

 Contact: Performs a short screen-space raycast to reduce the gap generated by the bias.
 Contact shadows are only available when using the GLES3 backend.

 Reverse Cull Face: Some scenes work better when shadow mapping is rendered with face-culling inverted.

 Below is an image of what tweaking bias looks like.
 Default values work for most cases, but in general it depends on the size and complexity of geometry.

-Finally, if gaps can't be solved, the Contact option can help:
+Finally, if gaps can't be solved, the Contact option can help (at a performance cost):

-Any sort of bias issues can always be fixed by increasing the shadow map resolution, although that may lead to decreased performance on low-end hardware.
+Any sort of bias issues can always be fixed by increasing the shadow map resolution, although that may lead to decreased performance.

 This is the most common type of light and represents a light source very far away (such as the sun).
 It is also the cheapest light to compute and should be used whenever possible (although it's not the cheapest shadow-map to compute, but more on that later).